moinwiki/moin/docs/admin/password-reset.rst

 * you want to make sure some user or all users set a new password, e.g., if:

   - your password policy has changed (requiring longer passwords, for example)
-  - you changed your passlib configuration and want to immediately have all hashes upgraded
+  - you changed your password hasher configuration and want to immediately have all hashes upgraded

 Note: if we say "reset a password" (to use a commonly used term), we mean to